Get Screened

 I had a hysterectomy, do I need breast/chest cancer screening with mammography?

-You should still have regular breast/chest cancer screening with mammography even if you’ve had a hysterectomy unless you have had top surgery.
+You should still have regular breast/chest cancer screening with mammography even if you’ve had a hysterectomy, unless you have had top surgery.
 Talk to your healthcare provider about how to best monitor your breast/chest health.

-I have breast/chest implants, should I and can I still get screened for breast/chest cancer with mammography?
+I have breast/chest implants; should I and can I still get screened for breast/chest cancer with mammography?

 Breast/chest cancer screening is still important if you have breast implants.
-Special techniques are used to make sure the most amount of breast/chest tissue is seen in the image and to make that the implant doesn’t rupture.
+Special techniques are used to make sure the most amount of breast/chest tissue is seen in the image and to make sure that the implant doesn’t rupture.
 Be sure to mention that you have breast/chest implants when booking your mammography appointment as more time might be needed to ensure the best image is taken.
 Talk to your healthcare provider about how to best monitor your breast/chest health.

 I bind my chest, does this increase my chance of getting breast/chest cancer?